uc-cdis/compose-services/README.md

 ```
 Note that if docker-compose is not running, the logs will be empty.

+The following configuration files will be included:
+* docker-compose.yml
+* user.yaml
+* any file ending with "settings" or "config"

+Make sure to **remove sensitive credentials** that should not be shared.

 ### Environment Details
 The sandbox ecosystem deployed thus architecturally looks as shown below:
 ![Sandbox](SandboxContainers.jpg)